CIDARLAB/milling-benchmarks/README.md

+# This repository is made available for the the following publication

+- Accessible Microfluidic Fabrication Technique Leveraging Low-Cost, Desktop Micromills and an Open-Source Software Framework (A. Lashkaripour et al., 2017)

 # Standard Test Devices for Desktop CNC Mill Characterization

 This repository contains openSCAD files for parametric devices used to characterize CNC mills.
 The following devivces are available: